telefonicaid/fiware-skuld/README.rst

 * swift resources: containers, objects

 Optionally, images created by the user but in use by other tenants, may be preserved.

+The deletion of the resources follow and order, for example snapshot volumes must be removed before volumes, or blueprint instances before templates.
+The code try to minimize pauses executing firts all the deletion from the same priority for each user.

 The deletion scripts has the particularity that are not invoked by the admin but by impersonating the users themselves.
 This is the only way to delete the key pairs and